Medeon (Phocis)

 Medeon (Μεδεών) was a town of ancient Phocis, destroyed by Philip II of Macedon along with the other Phocian towns at the termination of the Third Sacred War (in 346 BCE), and never again restored.
 Strabo places it on the Crissaean Gulf (in the sense of the Gulf of Corinth), at the distance of 160 stadia from Boeotia; and Pausanias says that it was near Antikyra.

+According to ancient writers it was named after Medeon the son of Electra and Pylades.

 Geography of the site

 The certain remains of the town's fortified acropolis have been discovered on a steep hill called Agioi Theodoroi from the church also on the hill (not to be confused with the town of Agioi Theodoroi in Corinthia).
 The hill is an outcrop on the east side of the Gulf of Antikyra with a view across the water to Antikyra, also a town of ancient Phocis.
 Today, however, since the 2011 Kallikrates reform, both locations are in the newly created prefecture of Voiotia, Distomo-Arachova-Antikyra.
 The ruins of Medeon are in the village of Steiri, a part of Distomo.

 The east side of the gulf is a steeply rising wall.
 A floor along the gulf supports the road from Paralia Distomou ("Beach of Distomo") to an aluminum factory that mines bauxite from the hills and renders it into the metal.
 Agioi Theodoroi is the bottom of a ridge of Mount Amalia extending into the gulf and abrogating the narrow floor region, which begins again on the other side of the ridge.
 The road is thus forced to cross the ridge, which it does to the east of the archaeological site.
 East of the road, the slopes of Mount Amalia rise to a knob of about 830 m, around which are buildings and roads.
 The hilly terrain is open forest laced with olive.